project-curio/curio-web/docs/seed_data_acquisition.md

 ---

+> If you’ve never written SQL before, don’t worry—you’ll just copy and paste small blocks into Supabase and click **Run**.
+No typing required.

 ## 2. Create the Canonical Tables

-All schema is created through the Supabase SQL editor.
+All table structure (also called a schema) is created through the Supabase SQL editor.
 For every block below:

 1. In the Supabase dashboard, go to **Database → SQL editor**.
 2. Click **+ New query** (or reuse the current tab) so you have a clean editor.